faustedition/faust-gen/README.md

 The Faust-Edition web application builds on data that is automatically pre-generated from the original XML files.
 This project integrates the various generation and upload processes (except for the images, actually).

-## Note: Maven → Gradle transition
+## Basic Build

-The project is currently switching its build system from Maven to Gradle.
-Currently, everything except for the final deploy-via-rsync phase works using Gradle, and building by Gradle is the recommended way:
+The recommended way to build the edition is to use gradle:

 ```bash
 git clone --recursive https://github.com/faustedition/faust-gen